Violent unrest continues in Iran, state TV suggests 26 dead

 Iran has grappled with waves of protests in the recent past, mainly over a long-running economic crisis exacerbated by American sanctions linked to its nuclear program.
 In November 2019, the country saw the deadliest violence since the 1979 Islamic Revolution, as protests erupted over a rise in the state-controlled price of gasoline.

-Economic hardship remains a major source of anger as Iran’s currency shrivels in value and unemployment remains high.
+Economic hardship remains a major source of anger today as the prices of basic necessities soar and the Iranian currency declines in value.

 The Biden administration and European allies have been working to revive the 2015 Iran nuclear accord, in which Iran curbed its nuclear activities in exchange for sanctions relief, but the talks have stalled for months.